confluentinc/event-streaming-patterns/docs/compositional-patterns/command-query-responsibility-segregation.md

 ## Considerations
 * CQRS adds complexity over a traditional simple [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) database implementation.

 * High performance applications may benefit from a CQRS design.
-Isolating the load of writing and reading of data may allow you to scale aspects independently and properly.
+Isolating the load of writing and reading of data may allow you to scale those aspects independently and properly.

 * Microserivces applications often use CQRS to scale-out with many views provided in or for different services.
 The same pattern is applicable to geographically dispersed applications such as a flight booking system which are read heavy across many locations.